PAYOH VETS PTE LTD

 effectively be prevented just by vaccination.

-Vaccinations are recommended for dogs at week 6, 10 and 12 and then
+are recommended for dogs at week 6, 10 and 12 and then yearly

-have their own recommendations.
-Consult your veterinary surgeon
+own recommendations.
+Consult your veterinary surgeon as the disease

-which include face and eyelid swellings, vomiting, loss of appetite and lethargy
+include face and eyelid swellings, vomiting, loss of appetite and lethargy

 for around 2 days.
-Death happens usually in not so
+Death happens usually in not so healthy puppies

 when you notice the puppy behaving abnormally after vaccination.